DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Pattern items fall in two categories:

-- Matching protocol headers and packet data (ANY, RAW, ETH, VLAN, IPV4, IPV6, ICMP, UDP, TCP, SCTP, VXLAN, MPLS, GRE, ESP and so on), usually associated with a specification structure.
+- Matching protocol headers and packet data, usually associated with a specification structure.
+These must be stacked in the same order as the protocol layers to match inside packets, starting from the lowest.

-- Matching meta-data or affecting pattern processing (END, VOID, INVERT, PF, VF, PORT and so on), often without a specification structure.
+- Matching meta-data or affecting pattern processing, often without a specification structure.
+Since they do not match packet contents, their position in the list is usually not relevant.

 Item specification structures are used to match specific values among protocol fields (or item properties).
 Documentation describes for each item